llafuente/language-spec/language/functions.md

 6. The function `return` type shall not be a template unless that template is the type of at least one parameter.

+7. A pure function shall have no access to package, file and global variables.

 *Example*